 Browse the delights of Blackmuir Wood

-There's plenty in Blackmuir Wood to bring you back again and again, from the old curling pond by the car park to a fabulous maze of ancient Scottish rocks.
+There's plenty in Blackmuir Wood to bring you back again and again, from the old curling pond by the car park to Touchstone Maze, a fabulous collection of ancient Scottish rocks.
 You can run along the Cat's Back to the Iron Age hill fort of Knock Farril, or take it more gently on two well-surfaced trails.
 Either way, you'll enjoy great mountain views, and spectacular sunsets in summer.

 Our map guide to the Forests of Ross and Cromarty will help you discover Blackmuir Wood and the surrounding woodlands.

 Please note, there's ongoing forestry works taking place.
 Be aware of machinery in operation and timber lorries on roads, and please observe safety signs.

 You'll find public toilets, shops and eating places in the centre of Strathpeffer, less than a mile (1.6 km) from the forest.
 You can also hire bikes there.

 A short open loop with good views of Ben Wyvis and an opportunity to see kites and buzzards soaring above the edge of the forest.